 No matter the cause of your tooth loss, it is always important to get a replacement tooth, which helps you avoid bone loss and other unwanted side effects.
 Dental implants can be a good option, particularly for patients who have sufficient bone mass for their dental implants to be anchored.

-What Ancillary Procedures Are Required in Order to Get Dental Implants?
+What Other Procedures Are Required to Get Dental Implants?

 Before you can have your dental implants placed, there are other supportive treatments that you may require.
 Some of the most common examples include: